cdalzell/Lahman/cran-comments.md

 * win-builder, release (2020-06-06)

 ## R CMD check results
 There were no ERRORs or WARNINGs
-There was one NOTE; this is expected because Lahman is a large data package:
+There was one NOTE in Windows; this is expected because Lahman is a large data package:

 > checking installed package size ...
 NOTE
-    installed size is  9.5Mb
+>    installed size is  9.5Mb
-    sub-directories of 1Mb or more:
+>    sub-directories of 1Mb or more:
-      data   8.9Mb
+>      data   8.9Mb
-[All data files were compressed using the maximum known compression `tools::resaveRdaFiles(outdir, compress="xz", compression_level=9)`]
+>[All data files were compressed using the maximum known compression `tools::resaveRdaFiles(outdir, compress="xz", compression_level=9)`]

+There were no NOTEs on win-builder

 ## Reverse dependencies

 Lahman has reverse dependencies of the following packages:

-library(devtools)
+>library(devtools)
-rev_pkgs <- revdep("Lahman")
+>rev_pkgs <- revdep("Lahman")
+>

-# [1] "baseballDBR"  "broom"  "dbplyr"  "dplyr"  "implyr"  "mdsr"  "pinnacle.data"  "poplite"  "raw"
+> [1] "baseballDBR"  "broom"  "dbplyr"  "dplyr"  "implyr"  "mdsr"  "pinnacle.data"  "poplite"  "raw"
-#[10] "sparklyr"     "teamcolors"
+>[10] "sparklyr"     "teamcolors"`

 `revdepcheck::revdep_check()` reported all packages passed, except for `poplite` Version: 0.99.21 which failed for some reason unrelated to Lahman.